Ohio First Lady celebrates the Dolly Parton’s Imagination Library in Ohio with Parton - NewsBreak

 COLUMBUS — Earlier this week, Ohio Governor Mike DeWine and First Lady Fran DeWine welcomed Dolly Parton to Ohio to celebrate the statewide success of Dolly Parton’s Imagination Library in Ohio.

 The Imagination Library Program works by having parents sign up their children, ages 0 to 5, for the program.
 Those children then receive free books each month.
-The Ohio Governor’s Imagination Library Program partnered with the Dolly Parton Imagination Library in 2019 to take the program statewide, which resulted in local programs, like Pickaway County’s program thats run by the Pickaway County Library.
+The Ohio Governor’s Imagination Library Program partnered with the Dolly Parton Imagination Library in 2019 to take the program statewide.

 Earlier this week at the 2022 Inaugural First Lady’s Luncheon, First Lady DeWine spoke with Parton during a fireside chat about her passion of the project.